ToshioCP/Gtk4-tutorial/gfm/sec8.md

 Every class has its own type.
 The types of GObject, GtkWidget and TfeTextView are `G_TYPE_OBJECT`, `GTK_TYPE_WIDGET` and `TFE_TYPE_TEXT_VIEW` respectively.
 For example, `TFE_TYPE_TEXT_VIEW` is a macro and it is expanded to a function `tfe_text_view_get_type()`.
-It returns a integer which is unique among all GObject system classes.
+It returns a unique GType identifier representing the type within the GObject.
 - The instance init function `tfe_text_view_init` is called when the instance is created.
 It is the same as a constructor in other object oriented languages.
 - The class init function `tfe_text_view_class_init` is called when the class is created.